 Brent: It can be tough to memorize in a vacuum.

-Denise: I read and re-read the chapters over and over and try to attach it to something I will physically be doing in the play or something I can visualize or really “see” in my head.
+Denise: I’ve been trying different methods of memorizing, but I’m a very visual person and I like to attach physical business to what I’m saying to help in the memorization.
+So once I get to connect the words with the pasta making and the other cooking, it will be much easier.
+I read and re-read the chapters over and over and try to attach it to something I will physically be doing in the play or something I can visualize or really “see” in my head.
 Sometimes I'll even remember lines by where I was physically when I was studying them.
 Weird, right?

 Brent: Not at all.
 The Ancient Greeks pioneered the idea of a “memory palace.”
 They would associate consecutive ideas of a speech or script with a place they knew well, such as a house, public building, or park.
 They would do a mental walk-through of the space when they performed and reconstruct the content.

 Denise: This is fascinating!
 I love the term "memory palace."
 Makes total sense, and that's what has always worked for me, but I never understood why.

 Brent: You can use physical locations on the stage or from your rehearsal space at home.
 Think of a sequential route through your house.
 Perhaps it's front porch to foyer to hallway to dining room and so on.
 Link each section of your monologue to that room in progression; you can even use fixtures and furniture as triggers for the details.